 I get it.
-We are in a hurry, we just want to create the account and move on.
+You're are in a hurry, you want to create the account and move on.

 Others keep the same one for years at a time.

 It’s so easy to forget the last time you changed a password.
-With over 100 passwords, I let software remember and change mine.
+With over 100 passwords, I let a password manager generate unique passwords, and help me remember to update usernames and passwords on a regular basis.

 And yet, managing your passwords needs to be a top priority – especially for small businesses.
 I put it right up there with another non-sexy business essential: security patches.
 It’s an important component of your overall data security.